rjwut/advent/src/solutions/vm/README.md

 ## `Parser`

 A `Parser` is responsible for converting source code into a `Program` instance, the object responsible for actually executing the instruction at any given offset.
-Invoking `load()` on the `Vm` instance will trigger the `Parser`.
+Invoking `load()` on the `Vm` instance will trigger the `Parser`, and set the `Vm`'s `program` property to the generated `Program` instance.

 ### `DefaultParser`